Mrian07/Proyeksi/docs/release-notes/5-0-19/README.md

 ---

-# OpenProject 5.0.19
+# ProyeksiApp 5.0.19

-OpenProject 5.0.19 contains several bug fixes:
+ProyeksiApp 5.0.19 contains several bug fixes:

   - An error has been resolved which prevented the assignment of work packages to groups when editing a work package